MathiasGroebe/discrete_isolation/README.md

     discrete_isolation(table_name::text, name_of_geometry_column::text, name_of_elevation_column::text,
                         geometry_of_point::geometry, elevation_of_point::numeric (, max_search_radius::numeric))

-All calculation are made within the given spatial referenc system, also the isolation is measured in this systems.
-For best results, project first the data and afterwards calculate the isolation
+All calculations are made within the given spatial reference system; also, the isolation is measured in this system.
+For best results, project first the data and afterward calculate the isolation.

-For calculating the discrete isolation in our example run the followinng query:
+For calculating the discrete isolation in our example, run the following query:

     UPDATE peaks
     SET isolation = discrete_isolation('peaks', 'geom', 'elevation', geom, elevation)

-It will fill the isolation colum in the sample table called "peaks".
+It will fill the isolation column in the sample table called "peaks".
 If you want to limit the search radius, you can use the following query.

     UPDATE peaks
-    SET isolation = discrete_isolation('peaks', 'geom', 'elevation', geom, elevation, 1)
+    SET isolation = discrete_isolation('peaks', 'geom', 'elevation', geom, elevation, 100000)